Central California SPCA Volunteer

 ADOPTION PROMOTER Team

-Help is needed in promoting adoptions by offering interested persons information about the animal, helping take the animal outside so they can visit, and explaining the adoption process.
+Help is needed in promoting adoptions by offering interested persons information about the animal, helping take the animal outside so they can visit, and explain the adoption process.